Azure/caf-terraform-landingzones/documentation/enterprise/environment_setup_Azure_DevOps.md

 az account set --subscription ${ARM_SUBSCRIPTION_ID}
 ```

 You are good to go.
-Start with launchpad and follow with other landing zone deployment.
+Start with launchpad and continue with higher level landing zones.